PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 They rode on in silence for a long time.
 Finally, Boltac grew so bored, he decided to try again.

-"Kid, do you know why people fight wars?""
+"Kid, do you know why people fight wars?"

 "To win?"